diegomura/react-pdf-site/docs/fonts.md

 #### source

 Specifies the source of the font.
 This can either be a valid URL, or an absolute path if you're using react-pdf on Node.
+Only .ttf files are supported.

 #### family